On approximating copulas by finite mixtures: Abstract

 \section{Abstract}

-Copulas are now frequently used to approximate or estimate multivariate distributions because of their ability to take into account the multivariate dependence of the variables while controlling the approximation properties of the marginal densities.
+Copulas are now frequently used to construct or estimate multivariate distributions because of their ability to take into account the multivariate dependence of the different variables while separately specifying marginal distributions.
 Copula based multivariate models can often also be more parsimonious than fitting a flexible multivariate model, such as a mixture of normals model, directly to the data.

 However, to be effective, it is imperative that the family of copula models considered is sufficiently flexible.
 Although finite mixtures of copulas have been used to construct flexible families of copulas, their approximation properties are not well understood and we show that natural candidates such as mixtures of elliptical copulas and mixtures of Archimedean copulas cannot approximate a general copula arbitrarily well.
-Our article develops fundamental tools for approximating a general copula arbitrarily well by a mixture and proposes a family of finite mixtures that can do so.
-We illustrate empirically on a financial data set that our approach for estimating a copula can be much more parsimonious and results in a better fit than approximating the copula by a mixture of normal copulas.
+Our article develops fundamental tools for approximating a general copula arbitrarily well by a copulas based on finite mixtures.
+We show the asymptotic properties as well as illustrate the advantages of our methodology empirically on a financial data set and on some artificial data.

 Keywords: Archimedean copula; Elliptical copula; Finite mixtures; Mixtures of copulas; Nonparametric estimation.